 September 26 @ 10:00 am - 12:00 pm

 REGISTRATION REQUIRED TO ENSURE THAT WE ARE ABLE TO FOLLOW COVID PROTOCOLS.
 THANK YOU!
 Register HERE

-This event will be family friendly, hands-on water science day of fun.
-Macroinvertebrates and other creek wildlife will be a focus, and we will also share some information about what individuals can do in their everyday lives to protect water quality.
-Fun activity stations like macroinvertebrate identification will be stationed throughout the park to take part in with your friends, family and children.
+This event will be a family friendly, hands-on water science day of fun.
+Hosted by Mad Science of Portland, we will learn about water science, and share some information about what individuals can do in their everyday lives to protect water quality.
+Turn your thinking cap on at the water discovery stations and take home your own grab n’ go science kit!